akzaidi/deep_learning_tools_for_dsvm/solutions/image_classification_imagenet/README.md

 To download ImageNet data:

        cd data
-       python download_imagenet_data.sh
+       python download_imagenet_data.py

 ## Run Convolutional Neural Networks

 This example shows how to use a CNN to identify images using a pre-trained Inception-BatchNorm network.
-This configuratin is based in [Ioffe et al. (2015)](http://arxiv.org/abs/1502.03167v3).
+This configuration is based in [Ioffe et al. (2015)](http://arxiv.org/abs/1502.03167v3).

 * CNN with Inception-BatchNorm architecture: